cookieofcode/LabAssistVision/README.md

 ## Overview

 *Lab Vision* provides a showcase for markerless tracking in pharmaceutical laboratories using the [Microsoft HoloLens 2](https://www.microsoft.com/de-de/hololens/hardware).
+By using the voice command *"Detect"*, objects are recognized by a cloud service to initialize markerless tracking on the device.
+The tracked objects can be confirmed by directly looking at the object (eye gaze) and the voice command *"Okay"* to change the color of the tooltip.

 [![A demonstration video is available at: https://youtu.be/ru2a367seSQ](./teaser.gif)](https://youtu.be/ru2a367seSQ)